Message from Our Assistant Manager

 Refugee Scholarship Program

 Students from refugee families face some extraordinary challenges in school.
-Some who come from little or no formal education must learn English just to start to learn in an American school, must catch up with American school curriculum, make cultural adjustments – WOW!
-It’s a real challenge.
-Add to this the fact that their parents are not familiar with the American education system and therefore cannot help or participate in supporting their child’s education.
+Some who come from little or no formal education must learn English and catch up with American school curriculum as well as make cultural adjustments.

-Realizing that this is a daunting situation, and sensitive that some students are better able to adjust than others, Kathy LaBue, retired director and founder of Mary’s Place Refugee Outreach, started a scholarship program to help refugee students into parochial schools.
+Realizing that this is a daunting and sensitive situation Kathy LaBue, retired director and founder of Mary’s Place Refugee Outreach, started a scholarship program to help refugee students into parochial schools.
 Holy Cross School and Bishop Kearney High School have been the strongest collaborators in this effort.
-These two schools have extended themselves to accommodate our students, who are thriving in this environment.
-And the schools and their American students benefit from the richness and diversity that refugee students bring.
+These two schools have extended themselves to accommodate our students, who are thriving in these environments.

 Holy Cross and Bishop Kearney are not free, so a scholarship fund has been set up to help defray tuition and school expenses.
-The students’ families are expected to contribute some to the cause, and the students themselves are required to do community service above and beyond any requirements for same that the school expects.
+The students’ families are expected to contribute some to the cause, the students themselves are required to do community service above and beyond any requirements for same that the school expects and RRRS donates through our dedicated home-buying program.
+Costs run about $2000/student/year.
+This year we have 28 students.
+Please consider helping us.
+You can contact Kathy via her e-mail here for further information or mail checks to RRRS Scholarship Fund, att: Kathy LaBue, PO box 15733, Rochester, NY 14615.
+All donations are appreciated and are tax deductible.

 Rochester Refugee Resettlement Services (RRRS) is partnering with ABC, Action for a Better Community, on a federal health grant, Health Profession Opportunities Grant (HPOG).
 The Health Profession Opportunity Grants (HPOG) Program was established by the Affordable Care Act of 2010 (ACA) to provide education and training programs in high-demand health care professions to Temporary Assistance for Needy Families (TANF) recipients AND other low-income individuals.
 This program is an important federal effort to improve the labor market opportunities of disadvantaged populations within the health care field.